 According to data gathered by the Miami Herald, prison terms for those convicted of a Florida DUI manslaughter vary widely from case to case and from county to county.
 From 2012 to 2016, the statewide average sentence for a Florida DUI manslaughter conviction was just under ten years, although Miami-Dade County had the lightest sentences overall, with an average of just over 6 years in prison.
 Heavier sentences came from Broward County, where those convicted of DUI manslaughter serve just under 10 years, and the heaviest sentences came from the Palm Beach area.

 It is extremely important that you contact a skilled Florida DUI attorney as soon as you are arrested for DUI manslaughter in the state of Florida.
-The DUI attorneys at The Law Place have helped many people just like you—good people who made a serious mistake.
+The Sarasota criminal defense lawyers at The Law Place have helped many people just like you—good people who made a serious mistake.
 We understand you are anxious and concerned about your future, and we want to help you minimize the consequences of your DUI manslaughter charges.

 What is DUI Manslaughter in Florida?